-But profit margin does not have a profitability monopoly.
-Two companies with similar margins will have different profitability depending on their asset efficiency.
+Profit margin does not have a profitability monopoly.
+Two companies with similar margins have different profitability depending on their asset efficiency.

-Quick maths: ROIC = NOPAT/Sales ("profit margin") x Sales/Invested Capital ("asset turnover").
-High margins generally hint of differentiated products while a high asset turnover implies cost leadership/efficient operations.
+Return on Invested Capital ("ROIC") = NOPAT/Sales ("profit margin") x Sales/Invested Capital ("asset turnover").
+High margins hint at differentiated products, while a high asset turnover implies cost leadership.

-Recaps: rule of 40 = sales growth + a profit margin.
-Asset efficiency is as such not rewarded or, in the case of companies trying to disguise as software firms, punished!
+The "rule of 40" is now a standard valuation tool and equals sales growth % + a profit margin %.
+Asset efficiency is not explicitly rewarded or, in the case of companies trying to disguise as software firms, punished!

 Long-term prospects are likely better for Company 1, even though both firms have the same R40 score.
-Company 1 seem to have a more efficient return on S&M. Company 1's R&D investments (expensed over IS..) should give higher future returns.
-Company 2 has less wiggle room for R&D as cash is burned on the S&M growth altar.
+Because Company 1 has a higher return on S&M.

 ROICs/R40s/Magic numbers are not created equal.
-High returns on prior invested capital (sunk investments) are not necessarily valuable without opportunities to deploy incremental capital at high rates.
-It can merely be a proxy of what to expect!
+High returns on invested capital (sunk investments) are not valuable without opportunities to deploy incremental capital at high rates.
+It is only a proxy of what to expect.